 “And we had a wonderful premier night at the theatre in Amsterdam.
 All the prostitutes went to the premier as well – with all the crowns in their hairs – it was really something special.”

 “No, not anymore.
 I think most of them died.
-The people I met back then, were of my age or older, so they passed away.”
+The people I met back then, were of my age or older.
+They probably passed away.”

 “Welcome!
-You’re welcome to the Red Light District… and it’s exciting!
+You’re welcome to Amsterdam Red Light District.
+And, it’s exciting!
 I travelled a lot around the world and I must say that the Red Light District is one of those places in the world that has something very special and it’s very authentic!”